brho/akaros/GETTING_STARTED.md

 etc.)

 ### 3.3 Userspace
+First, you'll need to build a few common applications and libraries:

+`$ make apps-install`

-To build userspace and test programs:
+Then you can build the tests and small utility programs:

 `$ make tests`